maraca/pewpew/README.markdown

 - The path to the EC2 keypair

-- The path to the bash file you want to execute in prod.
+- The path to the bash file you want to execute in prod

+To deploy :

 	$ ./deploy.sh /path/to/repo s3_bucket ~/.amazon/ec2-keypair.pem /path/to/file/to/execute/in/prod.sh